Human trafficking in Mali: Prosecution (2010)

-Protection
+Protection (2010)

 The Government of Mali demonstrated moderate efforts to protect trafficking victims in the last year.
 Authorities did not report a formal system for identifying trafficking victims among vulnerable populations, such as child laborers.
 Due to its limited resources, the government did not operate any victim shelters or provide direct aid to victims.
 Instead, it referred victims to NGOs and international organizations for assistance, and provided in-kind support to these organizations in the form of land or buildings.
 Authorities reported assisting 80 child victims of trafficking during 2009.
 The government did not report assisting any victims of traditional slavery.
 Most cases of trafficking identified by NGOs are reported to the government, and an official from the Ministry for the Advancement of Women, Children, and the Family coordinates the process of repatriation with a counterpart in the government of the victim's country of origin.

 During the reporting period, officials interviewed victims in one suspected child trafficking case and also interviewed one victim of traditional slavery.
 Mali does not provide legal alternatives to the removal of foreign victims to countries where they face hardship or retribution.
 Identified victims are not inappropriately incarcerated or fined for unlawful acts committed as a direct result of being trafficked.
 While the Malian government stated that it has developed a system for collecting data on trafficking crimes and the number of victims identified, officials have not made this system public.

 Prevention

-The Government of Mali made limited efforts to prevent trafficking, through awareness-raising or other means, during the last year.
+The Government of Mali made limited efforts to prevent trafficking, through awareness-raising or other means, in 2023.
+It held two events on World Day Against Trafficking in Persons in collaboration with international organizations, and organized a national forum on the fight against hereditary slavery.
 A regional government office in the zone with the higher prevalence of forced agricultural labor operated a public awareness campaign on child trafficking and child labor.
-Many government officials do not acknowledge that hereditary slavery exists in Mali.
+However, many government officials do not acknowledge that hereditary slavery exists in Mali.
 During the reporting period, the National Steering Committee Against Child Labor, which is composed of 43 government, NGO, and international organization members, reported no actions and suffered from poor interagency communication.
 However, the Ministry for the Promotion of Women and Children created a more streamlined committee to combat trafficking, and the Malian government decided to introduce a law criminalizing all forms of trafficking in 2010.
 The government took no visible measures to reduce the demand for commercial sex acts or forced labor.